mainkoon81/Study-Python-DataWrangling/README.md

 ```
 ############################################################################################

 #1.
-We're going to query the MediaWiki API using `wptools` to get a **'movie poster URL'** via each page object's image attribute.
+We're going to query the MediaWiki API, using `wptools` to get a **'movie poster URL'** via each page object's image attribute.
 #2.
 Using that URL, we'll programmatically download that image into a folder called 'bestofrt_posters'.

+Here the list of the movie title from wikipedia.
 Let's say...
 ```
 title_list = ['The_Wizard_of_Oz_(1939_film)', 'Citizen_Kane', 'The_Third_Man',...................]